treeverse/lakeFS/docs/reference/authorization.md

 ### API Server Authentication

-Authenticating against the API server is done using a key-pair, passed via [Basic Access Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+Authenticating against the API server is done using a key-pair, passed via [Basic Access Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication){: .button-clickable}.

 All HTTP requests must carry an `Authorization` header with the following structure: